AdamCoscia/AdamCoscia/README.md

 🌱 I'm currently a Human-Centered Computing PhD student at Georgia Tech.
 I work with [Alex Endert](https://va.gatech.edu/endert/) as a member of the [Visual Analytics Lab](https://gtvalab.github.io/).

-💞️ I've collaborated with incredible designers, engineers, and scientists at NASA Jet Propulsion Laboratory, Caltech, Emory, and Tufts universities.
+💞️ I've collaborated with incredible designers, engineers, scientists, and researchers at NASA Jet Propulsion Laboratory, Caltech, Vanderbilt, Tufts, and Emory.

 ## Reach Me 📫